difang-huang/difang-huang.github.io/index.md

 ---

 **Welcome to my homepage!**
-- My research focuses on experimental and behavioral economics and finance, with special focuses on examining the human-algorithm connection through the application of economic and machine learning methodologies.
+- My research focuses on experimental and behavioral economics and finance, with a special focus on examining the human-algorithm connection through the application of economic and machine learning methodologies.
-- Topics: AI, FinTech, and DEI (Diversity, Equity, and Inclusion).
+- Topics: AI, Financial institutions, and DEI (Diversity, Equity, and Inclusion).
 - [SSRN](https://papers.ssrn.com/sol3/cf_dev/AbsByAuth.cfm?per_id=3911606) // [arXiv](https://arxiv.org/a/huang_d_2.html)

 **Main Publications**